city4dys/city4dys.github.io/10_about.md

 * The primary objective is to help dyslexic to travel effectively around cities.
 * The secondary objective is to raise awareness of the community on the dyslexia reading disorder.

+### Advantages of this application

+* Advantages for the city
+    * The adopting city can expose the "city4dys" logo near information maps to make dyslexic feel more comfortable while travelling around the city.
+    * Not the application nor the city4dys platform will be used to promote private products through advertisements.
+    * On the contrary there will be the possibility for the city to post messages about the travelling service or to inform the users about special events.
+* Advantages for the user which is dyslexic
+    * Despite many applications where developed specifically for dyslexics, only one of them is spatially enabled, which is "OpenStreetMap for the dyslexic" made by the same people presenting here this project.
+    * At the city level there is no such application, making travelling quite cumbersome for a dyslexic person.

 ### Input and output data